exploring self-realization, sacred personhood, and full humanity

 The dog undoubtedly knows that a large vertical object of rough exterior blocks its path, but to see a tree as a tree requires a certain abstract knowledge, an awareness of a general category of “trees,” as opposed to a certain individual tree.
 To see a particular tree as part of a larger family of "trees" is a quantum leap, far too high even for good jumpers like dogs.

-Dr. Robinson makes an extremely valuable comment by drawing a distinction among stimulus, perception, and conception.
+Dr. Robinson makes an extremely valuable comment by drawing distinction among stimulation, perception, and conception.
 A lower form of life might be incited to movement by a shaft of light, that is, mere stimulation as a result of photon activity.

 Perception, as we learn from Dr. Robinson, moves us up the line of cognitive awareness.
 A perception is an awareness of stimulation.
 I think the dog lives on this level.
 It is aware of stimulation, and also perceives trees, but does not mentally conceive of trees as trees.